cedomir-spalevic/Twitter-Status-Retrieval/history/README.md

 <br/>

 ## How to run
-Username - the Twitter username to retrieve statuses with ending_date - the ending date to filter the statuses with beginning_Date - the beginning date to filter the statuses with
+username - the Twitter username to retrieve statuses with ending_date - the ending date to filter the statuses with beginning_Date - the beginning date to filter the statuses with
 ```bash